Manager at Japan's Fukushima plant admits radioactive water 'embarrassing'

 "It's embarrassing to admit, but there are certain parts of the site where we don't have full control," Akira Ono told reporters touring the plant this week.

-He was referring to the latest blunder at the plant: channelling contaminated water to the wrong building.
+He was referring to the latest blunder at the plant: channeling contaminated water to the wrong building.

 Ono also acknowledged that many difficulties may have been rooted in Tepco's focus on speed since the 2011 disaster.